Ramifications of Re-Gaining Weight After FDL Surgery

 Does Getting Pregnant Affect my Fleur-de-Lis Surgery Results?

-In addition, weight gain from multiple pregnancies may lead to sagging skin, accumulated fat in the abdomen, a recurrence of diastasis recti, hernia, and can impact scarring.
-Therefore, I always recommend putting off undergoing Fleur-de-Lis surgery if you have no future plans of getting pregnant.
+In addition, weight gain from multiple pregnancies may lead to loose skin, accumulated fat in the abdomen, a recurrence of diastasis recti, hernia, and can impact scarring.
+Therefore, I always recommend putting off undergoing Fleur-de-Lis surgery until you have no future plans of getting pregnant.

 What Weight Gain Should I Consider Too Much?